marcon934/Homework-1-Statistical-Learning/PS_1V2.md

 </tbody>
 </table>

-The 95th percentile of heights for female competitors across all Athletics events is 183 centimeters.
+In order to answer this question, we first filter all the relevant data (female competitors in all Athletics events) and then apply the quantile command to construct the previous table.
+In that table, we can observe that the 95th percentile of heights for female competitors across all Athletics events is 183 centimeters.

 ### B)